ANNOUNCEMENT: No School March 27-31 – Spring Break

-Our lunch program procedures are computer based through Tyler (our student information system).
+Our lunch program procedures are computer based through Skyward (our Student Information System).
 Student IDs are scanned into their account logging when a hot lunch was received.
-Payment to student lunch accounts can be made by cash or check to the school office or via on-line credit card payment through Tyler.
+Payment to student lunch accounts can be made by cash or check to the school office or via on-line credit card payment through Skyward/Revtrak.
 On-line payments are subject to a transaction fee.
 Payments received by cash or check will be entered into student accounts by the next business/school day.
-Parents are able to track their child(ren’s) lunch account balance on-line 24/7.
+Parents are able to track their child(ren’s) lunch account balance online 24/7.

 Parents are encouraged to join their child(ren) for lunch.
 Please call ahead (before 10:00am) allowing time for the kitchen staff to prepare a lunch to enjoy.

 Milk, to accompany lunch, is available for all students in grades K-8.
 Students in grades K-5 may also receive milk for their morning snack break.
 There is no charge for student milk.
 The free milk is to be consumed during classroom snack and lunch.
 We do not offer our free milk program for kids staying after school for practices or other activities.

 North Lake School participates in the Federal Special Milk Program.
 In the operation of the child feeding programs, no child will be discriminated against because of race, sex, color, national origin, or disability.
 If you believe you have been discriminated against, write immediately to the Secretary of Agriculture, Washington, DC 20250.

 We have two designated peanut free tables in the lunchroom.
 Any child who has a peanut allergy should feel safe to eat at these tables with any friends that do not have a lunch containing peanuts or items manufactured with peanut derivatives in them.